 It’s good to hear different perspectives.
 I certainly can’t expect every candidate to have the same viewpoint or opinion.
 I like a diverse perspective – I am just interested to hear what different people say interests them.
 There is no right or wrong.

 Willkie candidates must be interested in the business of law.
 This means having an interest in Willkie’s clients and their businesses, as well as an understanding of how law firms operate as a business.
 There will be opportunities for candidates to demonstrate this skill at interviews and on the vacation scheme – it is not something that Willkie would test for on an application form.

 If I were a student, my approach to law fairs would be to do some research beforehand.
-Then, use the law fair to target the 10-12 firms that I am really interested in.
+Then, use the law fair to target my shortlisted firms.
 I am not expecting candidates to have done huge amounts of research, but I would certainly approach a firm with something to say – for example, “I read that you’ve just opened an office in Chicago” and ask about that.
-It’s these small bits of knowledge that demonstrate you have an interest in the firm.
-The law firm world is at people’s fingertips – there’s a wealth of information online and I would use that and the law fairs to meet people at the firms you’re interested in and find out information that you can’t find out online.
+It’s these small bits of knowledge that demonstrate your interest in the firm.
+The law firm world is at people’s fingertips – there’s a wealth of information online so I would use that and the law fairs to meet people at your shortlisted firms and find out information that you can’t find online.

 We are a small London office, which means our people work in small, nimble teams so our associates and partners must be able to turn their hand to a variety of different matters.
-No one is siloed in the work that they do, which means we need candidates who can pick things up quickly, want to be challenged within a supportive environment and be part of a truly dynamic office that is consistently growing and going from strength to strength – we have grown by more than 58% in the past three years alone.
+No one is siloed in the work that they do, which means we need candidates who can pick things up quickly, want to be challenged within a supportive environment and be part of a truly dynamic office that is consistently growing and going from strength to strength.
 We want people who want to contribute to that kind of dynamic.